 The Neighbors: Income

-The neighbors in the Waughtown St / Reynolds Park Rd neighborhood in Winston-Salem are middle-income, making it a moderate income neighborhood.
+The neighbors in the Waughtown St / Reynolds Park Rd neighborhood in Winston-Salem are lower-middle income, making it a below average income neighborhood.

-is a lower rate of childhood poverty than is found in 57.6%
+line, this neighborhood has a higher rate of childhood poverty than 65.8%

 The Neighbors: Occupations